 How can this be?

-First, there are two kinds of microphone principles: the pressure principle and pressure-gradient principle.
+First, there are two kinds of microphone principles: the pressure principle and the pressure-gradient principle.
 The proximity effect only affects pressure-gradient microphones.
 Pressure-gradient microphones are directional (cardioid and figure-8 polar patterns and all the variations thereof).

 Because the pressure difference between the back and front plates is what causes the signal, and the difference is physically greater in high frequencies than it is in low frequencies (due to phase differences in shorter wavelengths).
 Microphones dampen the diaphragm to help balance out the signal and capture a “flatter” frequency response.